-16.1-01-02.
-APPLICABILITY OF PROVISIONS OF TITLE.)
-The provisions of this title shall govern all primary, general, and special statewide and legislative elections, and all other elections, unless otherwise provided by law.

-16.1-01-03.
-OPENING AND CLOSING OF THE POLLS.)
-The polls at all primary, general, and special elections shall be opened at nine a.m. or at such earlier hour, but not earlier than seven a.m., that may be designated for any precinct by resolution of the governing body of the city or township in which such precinct is located.
-They shall remain open continuously until seven p.m. or such later hour, not later than nine p.m., as may be designated for a precinct by resolution of the governing body of the city or township in which the precinct is located.
+- SECTION 1.
+Chapter 16.1-01 of the North Dakota Century Code is hereby created and enacted to read as follows: - 16.1-01-02.
+APPLICABILITY OF PROVISIONS OF TITLE.
+The provisions of this title shall govern all primary, general, and special statewide and legislative elections, and all other elections, unless otherwise provided by law. - 16.1-01-03.
+OPENING AND CLOSING OF THE POLLS.
+The polls at all primary, general, and special elections shall be opened at nine a.m. or at such earlier hour, but not earlier than seven a.m., that may be designated for any precinct by resolution of the governing body of the city or county in which such precinct is located except that in precincts in which seventy-five or fewer votes were cast last general election, the governing body may direct that the polls be opened at twelve noon.
+They shall remain open continuously until seven p.m. or such later hour, not later than nine p.m., as may be designated for a precinct by resolution of the governing body of the city or county in which the precinct is located.
 All electors standing in line to vote at the time the polls are set to close shall be allowed to vote, but electors arriving after closing time shall not be allowed to vote.
-The election officers present shall be responsible for determining who arrived in time to vote, and they shall establish appropriate procedures for making that determination.
-The polling hours for precincts located in unorganized townships shall be established by the county commission of the county in which the unorganized township is located, in accordance with this section.
-All located, in accordance with this section. determinations required to be made pursuant to this section relating to polling hours shall be made, and the county auditor notified of them, no later than thirty days prior to an election.
+The election officers present shall be responsible for determining who arrived in time to vote, and they shall establish appropriate procedures for making that All determinations required to be made pursuant to determination. this section relating to polling hours shall be made, and the county auditor notified of them, no later than thirty days prior to an election. - NOTE: Section 16.1-01-07 was amended by section 4 of Senate Bill No. 2378, chapter 242, and section 16.1-01-09 was amended by section 5 of Senate Bill No. 2378, chapter 242

 16.1-01-04.
-QUALIFICATIONS OF ELECTORS.)
+QUALIFICATIONS OF ELECTORS.